 Clean Cities Regional Manager

-Kay Kelly is the point of contact for Clean Cities' coalitions in Alaska, Colorado, Hawaii, Idaho, Montana, Nevada, Oregon, Utah, Washington, and Wyoming.
-Her responsibilities include facilitating the efforts of these Clean Cities coalitions to increase the use of alternative fuels and vehicles through the development of public-private partnerships.
-Along with traditional project management duties, Kelly contributes to technology deployment strategies, determines resource availability, provides technical assistance, and supports transportation market transformation activities.
+Trev Hall is the point of contact for Clean Cities' coalitions in Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina, and Tennessee.
+His responsibilities include facilitating the efforts of the Clean Cities coalitions to increase the use of alternative fuels and vehicles through the development of public-private partnerships.
+Along with traditional project management duties, Hall facilitates technology deployment strategies, evaluates proper alternative fuel technologies, determines resource availability, provides technical assistance, contributes areas of expertise, and supports transportation market transformation activities.

 U.S. Department of Energy